Home Legal Tylenol Autism Lawsuit

 Tylenol ADHD & Autism Lawsuits

-Tylenol lawsuits claim the companies that manufacture and sell Tylenol failed to warn of the increased risks of autism and ADHD in children if taken by a pregnant person.
-The MDL judge granted summary judgement in August, but plaintiffs are appealing.
+Tylenol lawsuits claim the companies that manufacture and sell Tylenol failed to warn of the increased risks of autism and ADHD in children whose mothers took Tylenol.
+The MDL judge granted summary judgement in August 2024, but plaintiffs are appealing.

 This is an active lawsuit